 By attaching to different types of cells, the adhesion proteins may influence motility and differentiation.

-Fibroblasts are also responsible for the production of ground substances that occupy the space between cells and fibrillar elements (structural proteins).
+Fibroblasts are also responsible for the production of ground substances that occupy the space between cells and fibrillar elements.
 Being a cell-free medium (that consists of a hydrated gel); the ground substance is involved in nutrient flow as well as cell migration.

 * Here, it's worth noting that in the body, fibroblast cells produce smaller molecules that ultimately form finished collagen, elastin, and fibronectin, etc once they are released.
 Therefore, fibroblasts do not produce these proteins in finished forms.